zcash/zips/zip-zcash-grants-fund.rst

 "Zcash Foundation", also called "ZF", refers to the 501(c)(3) nonprofit corporation of that name.

-"Financial Privacy Foundation", also called "FPF", refer to the independent Cayman Islands-Incorporated non-profit organization of that name.
+"Financial Privacy Foundation", also called "FPF", refers to the independent Cayman Islands-Incorporated non-profit organization of that name.

 "Section 501(c)(3)" refers to that section of the U.S. Internal Revenue